How to integrate Vercel MCP with Google ADK

 Introduction

 This guide walks you through connecting Vercel to Google ADK using the Composio tool router.
-By the end, you'll have a working Vercel agent that can deploy latest changes to my project, add api key as production environment variable, check if mydomain.com is available for purchase, delete failed deployment by id through natural language commands.
+By the end, you'll have a working Vercel agent that can deploy latest changes to your project, add api key as production environment variable, check if mydomain.com is available for purchase through natural language commands.

 This guide will help you understand how to give your Google ADK agent real control over a Vercel account through Composio's Vercel MCP server.